How to wash GORE-TEX®: Washing a GORE-TEX® Jacket to Keep it Like New for Seasons to Come

 Wet and wintry weather is just around the corner.
 But before you head out on a hike up Royal Basin in Olympic National Park or gear up to catch the rush of cold smoke ripping off the back of your skis, make sure your waterproof GORE-TEX® jackets are in top form for all your hiking, camping, skiing, snowboarding and climbing adventures.

-To make sure the performance of your waterproof GORE-TEX® jackets and pants is ready for the upcoming season, ensure you wash and properly care for your prized threads.
+To make sure the performance of your waterproof GORE-TEX® jackets and pants is ready for the upcoming season, ensure you wash and properly care for your prized threads using a high-performance waterproofing and cleaning treatment like Nikwax.
 But don’t just toss your GORE-TEX® jacket into the wash with your pile of dirty undies: Take a minute to review how to clean and care for it so you don’t find yourself reinvesting in jackets season after season.

 Washing GORE-TEX Jackets and Pants – Why Bother?

 GORE-TEX® fabrics are highly specialized.
 In addition to a unique construction, they are made with a DWR (durable water repellant) treatment on their face.
 This treatment penetrates the fibers of the fabric, which allows water to bead up and roll off the fabric’s surface rather than being absorbed.
 This ensures a high level of water resistance – an extra layer of protection in addition to the waterproof GORE-TEX® membrane below the surface fabric.